lethain/staff-eng/src/markdown/guides/staff-archetypes.md

 Where most Staff-level roles require a very heavy dose of organizational wrangling, the _Solver_ generally operates on problems that are already identified as organizational priorities, and thus are called on to do relatively little org-level chiropractics.
 On the other hand, they generally stop working on problems once they’re contained, which can create the feeling of transience, and requires a soft touch to avoid infuriating the teams left behind to maintain the “solved” problem.

 The _Solver_ is most common in companies with a weak concept of team, where team sprints are displaced by a lightly directed anarchy.
-In such companies, it’s common to see the _Solver_ become prevalent in the place of the _Team Lead_.
+In such companies, it’s common to see the _Solver_ become prevalent in the place of the _Tech Lead_.
 You’re less likely to encounter this role at traditionally managed sprint-centric companies until those companies become relatively large or long-lived enough to acquire their own varietal of technical debt.

 ## Right Hand